sychh/sychh.github.io/_pages/about.md

 Research
 ======
-My research interests lie at the intersection of Human-Computer Interaction (HCI), Human-AI Collaboration, Human-centred AI and Responsible AI.
-My work has been published in CHI, CSCW, FAcct, IJHCI and EMNLP.
-My work marks a milestone, being the first paper accepted at the ACM Conference on Fairness, Accountability, and Transparency (FAccT) with a corresponding author from a Chinese research institution in Asia.
+My research interests lie at the intersection of Human-centred AI, Responsible AI and .
+My work has been published in CHI, CSCW, UIST, Ubicomp, FAcct and EMNLP.
 Please check my [publications](https://scholar.google.com/citations?user=BJg8enwAAAAJ&hl=zh-TW) for more details.
 My research interests include:
-*   Ambient Intelligence & Health Physcial Computing
+*   Ambient Intelligence & Physcial Computing in Health and Medicine
+*   AI4Science & Intelligent Interactive Systems
 *   LLM Safety & Alignment for Responsible AI
-*   AI for Science in Intelligent Interactive Systems
-*   Sketch-based Video Creativity
+*   Inclusive Design in Practical and Novel Contexts

 News
 ======